danielnzlz01/GenAIChatbot/README.md

 ## License

-This project is licensed under the GNU GPLv3 - see the [LICENSE](COPYING) file for details.
+This project is licensed under the GNU GPLv3 - see the [COPYING](COPYING) file for details.